alexp03674/alexp03674.github.io/docs/index.md

 ![Panel opened showing the cheat window.
 It is blank besides one line of text saying "MoveObjects cheat is ON"](https://hackmd.io/_uploads/ryrkPWPyZg.jpg)

 💡**TIP**: Freely placing objects might impact their functionality.
-Play-test in LM when building with cheats.
+Play-test in Live Mode when building with cheats.

 >*“Woah, I just went down a floor level, and it’s really dark.
 What is this?”*